SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 > [!Important]
 > If the workflow principals (as listed via `/_layouts/15/appprincipals.aspx` or via Microsoft Entra admin center) are deleted, then they need to be restored within 30 days.
 >
-> - When the deleted principal was for a site that was configured to use SharePoint 2013 workflow before November 7th , that will break workflows running for that site
+> - When the deleted principal was for a site that was configured to use SharePoint 2013 workflow before November 7th, that will break workflows running for that site
-> - When the deleted principal was the tenant level workflow app, this will break workflows running in all sites that were configured for workflow after November 7th, 2024
+> - When the deleted principal was the tenant-level workflow app, this will break workflows running in all sites that were configured for workflow after November 7th, 2024

 It’s critical to restore the Service Principal from the recycle bin within 30 days.
 If the restore does not happen during that period of time, workflows will be broken.

 ### How to restore deleted Service Principals?

 Currently, service principals can be listed, viewed, hard deleted, or restored via the deletedItems Microsoft Graph API.
-To restore applications using Microsoft Graph, see [Restore deleted item - Microsoft Graph v1.0](https://learn.microsoft.com/graph/api/directory-deleteditems-restore?tabs=http).
+To restore applications using Microsoft Graph, see [Restore deleted item - Microsoft Graph v1.0](/graph/api/directory-deleteditems-restore).

 ## See also